-Confirmed the process with Purchasing Services for requesting accessible or conversion-ready formats of educational textbooks and/or any other printed learning resources for students with disabilities, as required under the AODA (O. Reg.
+The process was confirmed with Purchasing Services for requesting accessible or conversion-ready formats of educational textbooks and/or any other printed learning resources for students with disabilities, as required under the AODA (O. Reg.
 191/11, s.
-15).
+15)

 An Accessible Format Request for Printed Textbooks resource is available internally to Board educators via the BWW.